Sitecore/Sitecore.HabitatHome.Commerce/README.md

 Assuming you have the default installation settings:

-    deploy-commerce-engine.ps1 -Boostrap -Initialize
+`.\deploy-commerce-engine.ps1 -Bootstrap -Initialize`

-> if you have made any changes to your settings, review the deploy-engine-commerce.ps1 script and override / modify the parameters as required.
+> if you have made any changes to your settings, review the `deploy-engine-commerce.ps1` script and override / modify the parameters as required.

 # Contribute or Issues